javaee/j1-hol/README.md

 ### Configure NetBeans

-NetBeans 8.2 comes with GlassFish 4.x (Java EE 7), we will now reconfigure NetBeans to use GlassFish 5 (Java EE 8) instead.
+NetBeans 8.2 comes with GlassFish 4.x (Java EE 7), we will now reconfigure NetBeans to use GlassFish 5 (Jakarta EE / Java EE 8) instead.

 In NetBeans, select *"Services"* tab, *"Servers"* and right click to select *"Add Server..."*; this will open an *"Add Server Instance"* window.
 Name your instance, ex. *"GlassFish 5"* and click *Next*.
 Now in the install location, enter the directory where you have installed GlassFish 5 (see previous step).
 If everything goes well, NetBeans will confirm that a GlassFish 5.0 installation was found, you can now click *"Next"* and *"Finish"* to accept the default values.